htm-community/nupic.audio/HTMforGenreClassification/README.md

 1 https://github.com/marsyas/marsyas/blob/master/doc/tour.texi

 Citation:
-> B. L. Sturm, "An Analysis of the GTZAN Music Genre Dataset", Proc.
+> B. L. Sturm, "**An Analysis of the GTZAN Music Genre Dataset**", Proc.
 ACM Workshop MIRUM, Nara, Japan, Nov.
 2012

-TODO: Need to follow up:
-"The GTZAN dataset: Its contents, its faults, their effects on evaluation, and its future use"
-Bob L. Sturm, June 10, 2013 http://arxiv.org/pdf/1306.1461.pdf
+> Bob L. Sturm, "**The GTZAN dataset: Its contents, its faults, their effects on evaluation, and its future use**", June 10, 2013 http://arxiv.org/pdf/1306.1461.pdf

 #### Genres

-genres.tar.gz - 1.14 GB
+__genres.tar.gz__ - 1.14 GB

 This dataset consists of 1000 audio tracks each 30 seconds long.
 Containing 10 genres, with each genre represented by 100 tracks.
 The tracks are all 22050 Hz Mono 16-bit audio files in .wav format.